 You can also contact Voluntary Action South Ayrshire for further advice and support services.

-The Trussel Trust has been hit very badly over the last few months of lockdown.
+The Trussel Trust has been hit very badly over the lockdown period.

-As things seem to be improving somewhat, Elizabeth Morris has started to take donations to the Food Bank.
+Elizabeth Morris is still taking donations to the Food Bank.

 If anyone would like to provide tins, packets, jars, etc. please leave them in a bag on her doorstep at 17A Station Road, Mauchline,